LAC-Japan/Ghidra_AntiDebugSeeker/README.md

   &nbsp;&nbsp;The results of the detection can be checked from the Console - Scripting screen.
   &nbsp;&nbsp;When AntiDebugSeeker Process Finished" is displayed, it signals that the process has completed.

-  Ghidra Module Extension : Check Text Area
+  **Ghidra Module Extension : Check Text Area**
-  - **Display only the detection results Button** : You can display only the detected results from the outcomes shown by pressing the Start Analyze button.
+  - **Display only the detection results Button**
+    You can display only the detected results from the outcomes shown by pressing the Start Analyze button.

   ![Verifing_the_results_1](pictures/Verifing_the_results_1.png)